Stringy power operations in Tate K-theory: Thom classes

+where the sum is over all eigenvalues of the action of $A^*(\mu)$ on $V$.
+Write $i$ for the canonical map

+We define the {\em Atiyah-Segal character map} as the composite of $i^*$ with $\chi'$. \end{Def} \begin{Exa} In the situation of Example \ref{translation-Exa}, the map $i$ becomes the inclusion of the fixed point locus in $M$, and

-where the sum is over the eigenvalues of $A^*\mu$.
-It follows from Example \ref{translation-Exa} and the analogous statement for the equivariant case that locally (and hence globally) we have $ (T\XX)_1 \cong T\Lambda\XX. $ Let $L$ be the smallest common multiple of the orders of all the elements of the stabilizers of $\XX$, and recall that the connected components of an orbifold are well-defined (they correspond to the connected components of its quotient space) and that it is still true for orbifolds that the dimension of a vector bundle is constant over each connected component.
+is the classical Atiyah-Segal character map. \end{Exa} Let now $\XX$ be a compact complex orbifold and $T\XX$ its tangent bundle.
+It follows from Example \ref{translation-Exa} and the analogous statement for the equivariant case that locally (and hence globally) we have $ (T\XX)_1 \cong T\Lambda\XX. $ Let $L$ be the smallest common multiple of the orders of all the elements of the stabilizers of $\XX$, and recall that the connected components of an orbifold are well-defined (they correspond to the connected components of its quotient space).
+Further, it is still true for orbifolds that the dimension of a vector bundle is constant over each connected component.
 Hence, over each connected component of $\XX$,